maksudrakib44/Tour-Expense-Manager/README.md

 ## License

 This project is for personal use only and is not licensed for commercial distribution.
 Feel free to use and modify it for your own travel expense tracking needs.

-## Acknowledgments

-- Inspired by the need for a simple expense-sharing tool for group trips.
-- Thanks to Font Awesome for providing free icons.

 ## Contact